NikolayStrepetov/Ssound/README.md

 To install the library use:
 pip install git+https://github.com/NikolayStrepetov/Ssound.git

-It is also requires NumPy, SciPy and Matplotlib for start
+It is also requires NumPy, SciPy, Matplotlib and fastdtw for start